jrroosevelt/VS2PCG/Card clarifications A-L.md

 Q: What happens if The Soul Gem is used to name Hulkling but then I try to play him?

 A: Per a 2019 rules update, cards that try to appear but can't are removed from the game.
+So, in this scenario, you pay the recruit cost for Hulkling.
+In the recruit zone, you choose to KO an enemy character and give them Hulkling in return.
+However, since Hulkling can't appear, he will be removed from the game and play continues as normal.

+^Source: ^UDE ^Message

 # [Hydro-Man](http://vs.tcgbrowser.com/images/cards/big/SFO-006.jpg)